 New laws relating to Animal Activity Licensing are now in force.
 Animal boarding businesses (including home boarders and day carers), dog breeders, pet shops, riding establishments and people that keep or train animals for exhibitions will now be covered under a single type of licence (known as an 'animal activity licence'), with new nationally set licence conditions.

 Businesses operating with these activities will need to comply with the new conditions, and will be assessed before the licence is granted to make sure they can meet them.

 Those businesses operating under current licences will be able to continue to do so until the expiry date of their licence.
-We'll be sending out letters containing information on how to apply for the new-style licences in early October 2018.
 Current holders of animal boarding and pet shop licences, and any other operator whose licences expire up to December 2018, should apply 10 weeks before their expiry date to ensure they receive their new licences in good time.

 The new licence conditions for each of the animal activities covered are set out below:

 The fees set will apply up until 31 March 2019, with a review ahead of the next financial year.

 You can apply by downloading the form below.
 An online version will be available in the near future.